-To record videos, please use Kaltura.
-Kaltura is integrated with Canvas and allows you to record and upload posts from the rich text box on the discussion board (video tutorial available on Canvas).
-Please read this tutorial for embedding Kaltura media in a Canvas course for instructions.
+To record videos, please use the recording app integrated in Canvas.
+It allows you to record and upload posts from the rich text box on the discussion board (video tutorial available on Canvas).

-Original posts will be graded for
+Original discussion posts will be graded for